Skip to content

 • Stabbing back and or abdominal pain when coughing or sneezing

-Two of the main contributors to QL back pain are sleeping on a soft mattress and sitting too much, putting incredible stress on the QL muscle and other muscles in the lower back and hips.
+Two of the main contributors to unexplained QL back pain are sleeping on a soft mattress and sitting too much, which puts incredible stress on the QL muscle along with other muscles in the lower back and hips.

 Other causes: